 This privacy notice aims to give you information on how In-Tuition collects and processes your personal data through your use of this website; our Control Panel and any other related websites; and whilst you are an In-Tuition Customer.

 Our products and websites are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice may be referenced in an Agreement in which case it will form part of such Agreement.

 In-Tuition is the controller and is responsible for your personal data.

-Our Data Protection Officer is Adriano Cataluddi.
-He is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact Adriano using our normal contact methods or by email to privacy@ our domain name.
-If you send email to that address, a copy will also be sent to our Managing Director.
+We have appointed a Data Protection Officer who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us.

-We are registered with the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
+We are registered with the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (ico.org.uk).